Jameis Winston on being replaced by Tom Brady: ‘I guess that’s kudos to me’

 Say this much for Winston: If he shows this much composure and creativity in the pocket going forward, he might just get another starting job in the NFL.

-As it is, he is a free agent who will likely have to wait at this point until after this month’s draft — assuming that manages to go as planned — before latching on with a team.
+As it is, he is a free agent who will probably have to wait at this point until after this month’s draft — assuming that manages to go as planned — before latching on with a team.
 Even then, Winston could have to settle for a backup role, despite coming off a season in which his 5,109 passing yards led the NFL.

 While he remains in professional limbo, Winston has kept busy getting LASIK surgery and posting photos of himself working out.
 In addition to discussing the coronavirus hotline Wednesday, he shared details of his recent wedding to Breion Allen, his longtime girlfriend and the mother of their young son.

-Winston said of the wedding, which reportedly took place last month at their home in Odessa, Fla., on March 27, that it featured a “very limited” guest list as a safety measure amid the pandemic.
+Winston said the wedding, which reportedly took place at their home in Odessa, Fla., on March 27, featured a “very limited” guest list as a safety measure amid the pandemic.
 He noted that he and Allen exchanged their vows while standing in a swimming pool, and he claimed with a smile, “From my knowledge, chlorine does help prevent the spread of coronavirus.”

 View this post on Instagram